Anthony Janszoon van Salee: Initial disputes

 Between 1638 and 1639, the couple accounted for fifteen of ninety-three recorded court cases.
 During this period, many private quarrels were brought to the Dutch colonial court.
-The charges against the couple included petty slander, brought by Anneke and Dominee Bogardus (a minister) after Grietse accused of them of lying; Grietse's display of private parts to the naval fleet, and Van Salee's occasions of drunkenness.
+The charges against the couple included petty slander, brought by Anneke and Dominee Bogardus (a minister) after Grietse accused of them of lying; Grietse's display of private parts to the naval fleet, and van Salee's occasions of drunkenness.

 Van Salee was engaged in many legal disputes, which ranged from demands for compensation because his dog attacked the hog of Anthony the Portuguese (described as a black townsman), to charges that he had pointed loaded pistols at slave overseers from the Dutch West India Company.

 It is unclear to what extent animus against Van Salee's ethnic and religious identity drove these conflicts, or if he was himself reluctant to submit to church authority.
-Following numerous legal disputes, including with representatives of the Dutch Reformed Church, whose council reprimanded Van Salee and his wife for not behaving as "pious Christians", he was ordered to leave New Netherland.
+Following numerous legal disputes, including with representatives of the Dutch Reformed Church, whose council reprimanded van Salee and his wife for not behaving as "pious Christians", he was ordered to leave New Netherland.

 Turk's Plantation

-Map of Van Salee former properties and house at Turk's Plantation from 1788 lawsuit, printed in 1806.
+Map of van Salee former properties and house at Turk's Plantation from 1788 lawsuit, printed in 1806.

-After he appealed to the Dutch West India Company, Van Salee was allowed to settle on Long Island.
+After he appealed to the Dutch West India Company, van Salee was allowed to settle on Long Island.
 Though his first application for land on Gravesend Bay was not accepted, Director Willem Kieft in 1643 (backdated to 1639) deeded him 100 Morgens — 200 acre acquired from Penhawitz in what would become New Utrecht and Gravesend, and specifically in the modern sub-neighborhood of Bath Beach, Brooklyn.
 Van Salee rented goats for the farm from Andries Hudde.
-This property was popularly known as the "Turk's plantation", and after a lease to Edmund Audley in 1646 and subsequent sale to Nicholas Stilwell in 1660 (which Van Salee tried to retract) and then Francis de Bruyn in 1664, it became known as Bruynnsberg or the Old Bowery.
+This property was popularly known as the "Turk's plantation", and after a lease to Edmund Audley in 1646 and subsequent sale to Nicholas Stilwell in 1660 (which van Salee tried to retract) and then Francis de Bruyn in 1664, it became known as Bruynnsberg or the Old Bowery.
 (Note: Placename variants: "Bruynenberg", "Old Bowerye".)
 It also appears that perhaps one of the islands in the bay was known as "Turk's island".
 He became one of the largest and most prominent landholders on the island, owning the main farm and also a more southerly smaller one to which it was loosely associated, known as "The 12 Morgens".
-In 1643 his Long Island property was also subject to a raid by the English privateer Seven Stars who stole 200 pumpkins, but abandoned their quest for the hogs on Coney Island after learning that those were owned by Lady Deborah Moody.
+In 1643 his Long Island property was also subject to a raid by the English privateer Seven Stars who stole 200 pumpkins, but abandoned their quest for the hogs on Coney Island after learning that those were owned by Deborah, Lady Moody.